staadit/EnabionV2.0/docs/infra/Vimexx_VPS_Runbook_R1.0_v2.md

 ## 3) Directory layout (recommended) [Ewa]

-Create the following structure (names can vary, but must be consistent with scripts/workflows):
+Create the following structure (names can vary, but must be consistent with runbooks):

 ```
 /srv/enabion/